zeta-chain/protocol-contracts/scripts/deploy/readme.md

 The implementation contracts don't require environment variables or paramters to be deployed.

+NOTE: If deployment works, but verification fails, same command can be re-run with `--resume` flag, and only verification will be attempted.

 **GatewayEVM**

-Deploy a wew implementation of the GatewayEVM:
+Deploy a new implementation of the GatewayEVM:

 ```
 forge script scripts/deploy/deterministic/DeployGatewayEVMImplementation.s.sol \